accordionpeas/grunt-mocha-require-phantom/README.md

 Setting this option to true will keep the server alive and the task will never complete.
 The purpose of this is to allow you to debug your unit tests within a browser environment if necessary (sometimes you just need a browser's dev tools).

+### Command line Options

+#### files

+Comma-separated list of files to test relative to the "base" option.
+If this option is passed in then the list of files will take precedence over the files passed in via the GruntFile.js.

 ### Test bootstrap file
 This file is used to kick off your test code.
 You should do any requireJS and Mocha configuration in this file. e.g.